trumanLuan/TSEA/README.md

 load the t-statistic matrix for the GTEx panel
 `> load("data/GTEx_t_score.rda")`
 load the z-score matrix for the ENCODE panel
-`> load("data/ENCODE_z_score.rda")  `
+`> load("data/ENCODE_z_score.rda")`
 Then "GTEx_t_score" and "ENCODE_z_score" panels will be loaded to R enviroment.
 ## 2.3 Input data
 TSEA deals with two types of enrichment analysis for different forms of query data.
 ### 2.3.1 TSEA for gene lists
 When the query data are lists of genes, the Fisher’s Exact Test is implemented.
 The function is tsea.analysis().
 The input is a vector of gene symbols.
 Here we used disease-associated genes identified from GWAS summary statistics as an example.
 The gene symbols can be found here:
 Load gene symbol from TSEA package.
-> data(GWAS_gene)
+`> load("data/GWAS_gene.rda")`
-> query.genes = GWAS_gene
+`> query.genes = GWAS_gene`

 Or you can read gene symbol from a text file.
-> dat = read.table("Gene_list.txt",head = F)
+`> dat = read.table("data/Gene_list.txt",head = F)`
-> query.genes = dat[,1]
+`> query.genes = dat[,1]`
-Tissue-specific analysis for query gene list. tsea_t = tsea.analysis(query.genes, GTEx_t_score, ratio = 0.05, p.adjust.method = "bonferroni")
+Tissue-specific analysis for query gene list.
+`> tsea_t = tsea.analysis(query.genes, GTEx_t_score, ratio = 0.05, p.adjust.method = "bonferroni")`
 Here, the ratio is a value to define tissue-specific genes and provides the first way of categorizing genes.
 The second way of grouping genes is based on the query genes.
 The two ways of category form a two by two table, which is used in the Fisher’s Exact Text.
 The Fisher's Exact Test results between query gene list and each tissue specific genes will be stored in variable tsea_t.
 Check tissue-specific enrichment analysis result.
-> head(tsea_t)
+`> head(tsea_t)`
                                   query
 Adipose - Subcutaneous       1.00000000
 Adipose - Visceral (Omentum) 0.01095850
 Adrenal Gland                1.00000000
 Artery - Aorta               0.21208614
 Artery - Coronary            0.01095850
 Artery - Tibial              0.00257813

 For better visualization and summary, we provide one plot and one summary function to list the top 3 enriched tissues, simply run:
-> tsea.plot(tsea_t, 0.05)
+`> tsea.plot(tsea_t, 0.05)`
-> tsea_t_summary = tsea.summary(tsea_t)
+`> tsea_t_summary = tsea.summary(tsea_t)`
-> head (tsea_t_summary)
-Top1	tissue1_p-value	Top2	tissue2_p-value	Top3	tissue3_p-value                              query	"Muscle - Skeletal"	"0.000213565633284591"	"Artery - Tibial" "0.00257812976565265"	"Adipose - Visceral (Omentum)"	"0.0109584998307628"

 ### 2.3.2 TSEA for multiple gene lists
 In most condition, you might want to analysis multiple samples together, then you can upload a 0~1 table.
 In the table, gene labeled with 1 indicated significant associate within a sample, while 0 indicated not in a given sample.
 You can check the format of example data.